-Paragraph (f) requires the City to pay supplemental lump sum benefits to volunteer firefighters who are at least age 50 and survivors.
+Paragraph (f) requires the City to pay supplemental lump sum benefits to each volunteer firefighter who is at least age 50 and survivors.
+Supplemental lump sum benefits are the \$1,000 and \$2,000 payments required by Minnesota Statutes, Section 424A.10, Subdivision 2, to help recipients of a benefit payment from a relief association pay taxes on the distribution.
 The City must also reimburse the relief association for any supplemental benefits the relief association paid during 2020, which may have occurred before the enactment of the legislation.
+The City is to be reimbursed by the Department of Revenue for all supplemental benefits paid, either directly or as a reimbursement of the relief association for supplemental benefits previously paid by the relief.